How to Fix Laptop Plugged in not Charging Error in Windows

 However, before concluding that your laptop’s battery is dead, you can run some simple troubleshoots to fix the laptop plugged in, not charging error in Windows.
 Sometimes there is a problem with the charging cable, port or software rather than the battery.

-So, this post will suggest all the possible solutions to fix the laptop plugged-in, not charging error in Windows, that can save you from the hassle of replacing your laptop battery.
+So, this post will suggest all the possible solutions to fix the laptop plugged-in, not charging error in Windows, which can save you from the hassle of replacing your laptop battery.

-Here’s How to Fix Laptop Plugged in not Charging Error in Windows
+Here’s How to Fix the Laptop Plugged in Not Charging Error in Windows

 Here’s the list of some effective solutions to solve the laptop not charging error in Windows: